Why Do Doctors Listen to Your Back With a Stethoscope Illustration

 Differentiating Between Wheezing and Crackles

-• Crackles are short, discontinuous, and intermittent sounds that can be further classified as fine or coarse.
-Fine crackles are soft, high-pitched sounds that resemble the sound of hair being rubbed together.
-Coarse crackles are louder, lower-pitched sounds that can be compared to the sound of Velcro being pulled apart.
+• Crackles: Short, discontinuous, and intermittent sounds that can be classified as either fine or coarse.
+Fine crackles are soft, high-pitched sounds similar to the sound of hair being rubbed together, while coarse crackles are louder, lower-pitched, and resemble the sound of Velcro being pulled apart.
+Crackles occur when air passes through fluid- or mucus-filled airways or when collapsed airways suddenly open.
+They are often indicative of conditions like pneumonia, pulmonary edema, or fibrosis.

 The History of Auscultation and the Stethoscope